fi-uba-t3/kero/docs/installation.md

 ## Remote desktop service

 To enable the remote desktop service, you will need a service that deploys vnc desktops on demand.
 The Desktop spawner API provides endpoints to deploy and destroy a vnc server remotely.
-To deploy the desktop spawner API from a Kero cluster machine just invoke the command `deploy-desktop-spawner`.
+To deploy the desktop spawner API from a KERO cluster machine just invoke the command `deploy-desktop-spawner`.

 `deploy-desktop-spawner` does the following Kubernetes operations:
 * Creates a Deployment, which instantiates a Desktop spawner API server on a node.